Ukraine: The Spirit And Beauty

-In the late 1950, Yuriy Khymych gained fame among art critics as one of the best water-colorists in the USSR.
+In late 1950, Yuriy Khymych gained fame among art critics as one of the best watercolorists in the USSR.

 Khymych’s works are unique and immediately recognizable.
-He does not simply record architectural artefacts in their landscape.
-He carried out an emotional dialogue with architecure.
+He does not simply record architectural artifacts in their landscape.
+He carried out an emotional dialogue with architecture.

-There is hardly a single part of Ukraine which he did not visit, or a single distinguished edifice not glorified by him.
-He was a travelling artist who painted from life – both in Ukraine and far beyond.
+There is hardly a single part of Ukraine that he did not visit, or a single distinguished edifice not glorified by him.
+He was a traveling artist who painted from life in Ukraine and far beyond.

 He preferred gouache and watercolor as his main painting media.

-Many of Khymych’s works were demonstrated in his personal exhibitions and published as albums, postcards, and compendium editions.
-There were up to 40 solo exhibitions of Khymych, including the ones in Moscow (1957), Budapest (1971), New York (2002) and Helsinki (2017).
-The works by Khymych are kept in the National Art Museum of Ukraine, tin he National Sanctuary Complex “St.Sophia of Kyiv,” in other art museums and galleries of Ukraine, the Baltic countries and Poland, as well as in private collections in the United States, Canada and Ukraine.
-His triptych “The Independence Day” decorates the the US Capitol Building.
+Many of Khymych’s works were demonstrated in his exhibitions and published as albums, postcards, and compendium editions.
+There were up to 40 solo exhibitions of Khymych, including the ones in Moscow (1957), Budapest (1971), New York (2002), and Helsinki (2017).
+The works by Khymych are kept in the National Art Museum of Ukraine, in the National Sanctuary Complex “St.Sophia of Kyiv,” in other art museums and galleries of Ukraine, the Baltic countries, and Poland, as well as in private collections in the United States, Canada, and Ukraine.
+His triptych “The Independence Day” decorates the US Capitol Building.